JS-Tharun/Real-Estate-Analysis/README.md

 * User friendly CRUD database operations.

 # Project Setup and Local Deployment
+Follow the steps given below to perform EDA and run the streamlit app in your local computer.

 ## Pre-Requisites:
 * Code Editor (VSCode) and MySQL Workbench installed in your local system.